taha-arslan/autozoombot/README.md

 ![project](https://user-images.githubusercontent.com/76772798/115194608-5990e880-a0f6-11eb-9f19-e1ae53969b03.PNG)

-# What Is AutoZoomBot
+# What Is Autozoombot
-**AutoZoomBot is a tool that allows you to automatically attend your classes on time.**
+**Autozoombot is a tool that allows you to automatically attend your classes on time.**

 # Usage